twelend/landing_requests_tg_bot/README.md

 ## How to interact with the **bot** via Frontend?

-- Move to derectory **example**
+- Move to derectory **frontend-example**

-- There u can find file named like `exampleSendRequest.tsx`
+- There u can find file named like `Request.tsx`

-- Read the comments or use this component in ur application
+- Change the request submission form to ur own.

-- Also in there u can find the directory named - `api`. `api` - is a catalog of server components of the application Next.js
+- Also in there u can find example of **.env** file, named like `.env.frontend.local`.
+Just change it to suit yourself.

-- Directory named `send-request` - is a endpoint which we can use in our Frontend like `axios.post('/api/send-request')`